Kyotu-Technology/kyotu/recruitment-challenges/large-file-reading-challenge/README.md

 # Large file reading challenge

 Welcome in the recruitment challenge.
-Write an application that, at the endpoint specified by you, returns the monthly average temperatures for a given city in the format (here will be the format).
+Write an application that, at the endpoint specified by you, returns the yearly average temperatures for a given city in the format array of objects with the following fields: year, averageTemperature.

 ## Assumptions